nonsequitoria/simplekit/README.md

 ### 1. Official npm package

-The npm package is updated less frequently than the gitrepo, but it's still a good way to use SimpleKit if you already have a TypeScript build process setup.
+The npm package is updated less frequently than the GitHub repo, but it's still a good way to use SimpleKit if you already have a TypeScript build process setup.

 Once you have a node project setup, just:

-`npm install simplkit`
+`npm install simplekit`

 Notes on this approach:

 - Very easy to setup
 - A bit less intuitive to navigate SimpleKit source code since its all in a deep `node_modules/` subfolder.
-- You have to remember to update it, and the official npm package may lag behind the git repo
+- You have to remember to update the package

 ### 2. npm link